Captain Video and His Video Rangers: References in other media

-The series is briefly referenced in the 1955 film The Seven Year Itch.
+The series is briefly referenced in the 1955 film The Seven Year Itch, when the protagonist Richard Sherman (Tom Ewell) sees his young son in a spaceman costume.

-Humor columnist Dave Barry fondly reminisces about watching Captain Video's encounters with classically inept adversaries in the introduction to his tongue-in-cheek cultural study Dave Barry Does Japan.
+The show was the favorite of Ed Norton in the 1955 debut The Honeymooners episode, "TV or Not TV".

+In the introduction to his humorous travelogue Dave Barry Does Japan, Dave Barry fondly reminisces about the series.
+Part of his learning about the nature of good and evil, was from watching Captain Video defeat some brilliantly inept villains.

 The show was mentioned in Stephen King's 1986 novel It, during Eddie Kaspbrak's memory interlude of the Shoe Store in Chapter 3.

 It is referenced in the song "Captain Video" by the band Field Report on their 2012 self-titled album.

 The series is mentioned in the first of the 39 standalone episodes of The Honeymooners, "TV or Not TV".
 As noted, "Honeymooners" character Ed Norton was a fan of the show.
 The 1952 Democratic presidential candidate Adlai Stevenson once delayed a scheduled TV announcement until after Captain Video had aired, because he feared everyone would be watching that show.

 Arthur C. Clarke's experience on the show and his personal friendship with Al Hodge caused him to write "Security Check" a short story about the prop man on a thinly disguised "Captain Video" kiddie program who receives a visit from some of the first men in black to ever appear in science fiction.

 The series is also prominently mentioned in Barbara Kingsolver's 2009 novel The Lacuna.
 After the protagonist, author Harrison William Shepherd, is persecuted by the House Un-American Activities Committee, his stenographer and friend Violet Brown observes, "After the hearing he'd stopped writing, for good he said.
 Instead he bought a television set and let its nonsense rule his days.
 Mook the Moon Man comes on at four, and so on."
 She adds, "He was so changed by then, even his looks.
 Whatever used to show up for its workaday there inside him, it had shut off the lights and gone on home.
 He was fagged out in the chair as usual, in his old gray flannels, smoking, never taking his eyes off the set.
 Captain Video was on, some underwater band of thieves fighting.
 They had Al Hodge by the neck, fixing to drown him."
 The scene Violet describes portends later developments in the novel.

-The show is mentioned in an extended version of Joe Piscopo and Eddie Murphy's Honeymooners Rap called the "Captain Video" version.
+The show is mentioned in an extended version of Joe Piscopo and Eddie Murphy's 1985 "Honeymooners Rap", called the "Captain Video" version.

+In the 1956 Merrie Melodies animated short Rocket-Bye Baby, the titular Martian baby is seen watching Captain Schmideo, a parody of the series.